ComradDoge/DogeEU4/README.md

 - Conqueror System: Normal Conqueror option has a limit of 10>15 that can be present.
 Mythical option now has 16>30 max (Great or Mythical).

 User Interface
-- Tweaked the Peace Screen.
+- Redid the estate screen.
 - Reworked Army/Navy Unit panels.
+- Moved "Construction Steward" decision into it's own button.

 Minor
 - Buffed Trade Management Ideas.